conjurdemos/kubernetes-conjur-demo/README.md

 in Kubernetes or OpenShift.
 The numbered scripts perform the same steps that a user has to go through when setting up their own applications.

-**Note:** These demo scripts have only been tested with Dynamic Access Provider v10+.
+**Note:** These demo scripts have only been tested with the following products:
+  - Dynamic Access Provider v10+.
 Older versions of Conjur Enterprise v4 and Conjur OSS are not supported.
+  - cyberark/conjur-authn-k8s-client v0.11+
+  - cyberark/secretless-broker v1.0+

 # Setup